Just shut the fuck up

 Three things.

 First, as a matter of legal history, your representation of Virginia’s manumission laws is utterly bogus.
 Under Virginian colonial law, a slaveholder could manumit slaves by a special act of the legislature.
 This was often hard to get, but those who actually gave a damn took the trouble to get it; you can read several such special acts online.
 After the Revolution, at the behest of petitions from the Quakers and the Methodists, the Virginia state government passed a very liberal manumission law in 1782 (I mean liberal towards white slave-holders who wanted to manumit; freed blacks still suffered under a racial police state).
-From 1782 until 1806, any slaveholder in Virginia could manumit slaves for any reason, either in his will or while still living, by any other instrument in writing, under his or her hand and seal.
-In other words, Jefferson had 24 years in which he could have legally manumitted any or all of his slaves by doing nothing more than drawing up the papers and getting them witnessed.
+From 1782 until 1806, any slaveholder in Virginia could manumit slaves for any reason, either in his will or while still living, In other words, Jefferson had 24 years in which he could have legally manumitted any or all of slaves by doing nothing more than drawing up the papers and getting them witnessed.
 He did nothing of the sort, because he didn’t give enough of a damn about the liberty of black people to give up the material comforts that he could get by continuing to live off of other people’s labor, and because he had convinced himself that, as he argued in Notes on the State of Virginia, ending slavery without exiling the freed blacks from their homes (and thus segregating the races) would be somehow catastrophic.

 In 1806, after the Haitian Revolution and the exposure of Gabriel’s planned uprising, the Virginia legislature passed a new law which still provided for manumission at will, but imposed stricter requirements–most notably that freed blacks had to leave the state of Virginia within one year of being manumitted.
 Jefferson, as a segregationist and a colonizationist, approved of the scheme, but nevertheless he still didn’t manumit his slaves, even though the law still allowed for it.
 When Jefferson died in 1826 the law allowed for heirs to partially cancel manumission provisions in a will, under certain circumstances.
 But Jefferson never even tried, so there was nothing to cancel.